-In Illinois (as in most states), crimes are considered felonies if the potential punishment includes at least a year in state prison (or the death penalty).
+In Illinois (as in most states), crimes are considered felonies if the potential punishment includes at least a year in state prison.
 In contrast, misdemeanors in Illinois are punishable by less than one year in county jail.
+Read on to learn about felony classes and penalties in Illinois.

 After a defendant pleads guilty or is convicted of a felony, the judge will impose one or more of the penalties allowed under Illinois law for that class of crime, including: